 The Home Instruction Statute §22.1-254.1 requires parents to provide “evidence of progress” at the end of the school year.
 Parents may either submit:

-- (i) A composite score in or above the fourth stanine on any nationally normed standardized achievement test
+- (i) A composite score in or above the fourth stanine on any nationally normed standardized achievement test or an equivalent score on the ACT, SAT, or PSAT test.

 - (ii) An evaluation or assessment which the division superintendent determines to indicate that the child is achieving an adequate level of educational growth and progress, including but not limited to: (a) an evaluation letter from a person licensed to teach in any state, or a person with a master’s degree or higher in an academic discipline, having knowledge of the child’s academic progress, stating that the child is achieving an adequate level of educational growth and progress; or (b) a report card or transcript from a community college or college, college distance learning program, or home-education correspondence school.